Developing Subtenancy-Aware Applications¶

 With the subtenant functionality, Insights Hub enables customers to easily offer digital services based on platform capabilities to their customers (subtenants).
 Subtenants can use the services and assets that are assigned to them by the main tenant.

 Extract this token as described in Calling APIs from Backend and use it for API calls.
 The token can be decoded using the JWT library of the used framework (Spring, NodeJS, etc.).
-Example of a decoded token:
+An example of a decoded token is as shown below:

 {